GameTimeline

 Watch order

 Release order is when each work came out in the US—marketing shorts, Forward Unto Dawn, Nightfall, and Paramount+ seasons.
 Story order lists only works with clear in-universe years (2526–2560).
-Marketing rows like Landfall and Believe stay on Release order only.
+Marketing entries like Landfall and Believe stay on Release order only.

 Both—ten weekly missions inside Halo 4 (also in MCC) with cinematic cutscenes between levels.
 It appears here because fans often treat it like a TV season.
 Play it after the Halo 4 campaign; you cannot stream it on its own.